 Double Top pattern consists of the following stages:

-First Top: During the continuation of an uptrend, prices
+During the continuation of an uptrend, prices

 rise to a certain level.
 When this level is reached, prices usually begin to